-- DebugJDBCSQL (scope weblogic.jdbc.sql) prints information about all JDBC methods invoked, including their arguments and return values, and thrown exceptions. - DebugJDBCConn (scope weblogic.jdbc.connection) trace all connection reserve and release operations in data sources as well as all application requests to get or close connections. - DebugJDBCRMI (scope weblogic.jdbc.rmi) similar to JDBCSQL but at the RMI level; turning on this one and JDBCSQL will get two sets of debug messages for each operation called from a client. - DebugJDBCInternal (scope weblogic.jdbc.internal) low level debugging in weblogic/jdbc/common/internal related to the data source, the connection environment, and the data source manager. - Debug]DBCDriverLogging (scope weblogic.jdbc.driverlogging) enables JDBC driver level logging (this replaces ServerMBean JDBCLoggingEnabled and getJDBCLogFileName).
-Note that to get driver level tracing for Oracle, you need to use ojdbc14_g.jar instead of ojdbc14.jar.
-Note that for this debug scope, it can be turned on once via the command line or configuration when the server is booted but cannot be turned on or off dynamically (due to the DriverManager interface).
+- DebugJDBCSQL (scope weblogic.jdbc.sql) prints information about all JDBC methods invoked, including their arguments and return values, and thrown exceptions. - Debug[DBCConn (scope weblogic.jdbc.connection) trace all connection reserve and release operations in data sources as well as all application requests to get or close connections. - DebugJDBCONS (scope weblogic.jdbc.rac) trace low-level ONS debugging. - DebugJDBCRAC (scope weblogic.jdbc.rac) trace RAC debugging. - DebugJDBCUCP (scope weblogic.jdbc.rac) trace low-level UCP debugging. - DebugJDBCREPLAY (scope weblogic.jdbc.rac) trace REPLAY debugging. - DebugJDBCRMI (scope weblogic.jdbc.rmi) similar to JDBCSQL but at the RMI level; turning on this one and JDBCSQL will get two sets of debug messages for each operation called from a client. - DebugJDBCInternal (scope weblogic.jdbc.internal) low level debugging in weblogic/jdbc/common/internal related to the data source, the connection environment, and the data source manager. - Debug[DBCDriverLogging (scope weblogic.jdbc.driverlogging) enables [DBC driver level logging (this replaces ServerMBean JDBCLoggingEnabled and getJDBCLogFileName).
+Note that to get driver level tracing for Oracle, you need to use ojdbc6\g.jar instead of ojdbc6.jar.
+Note that for this debug scope, it can be turned on once via the command line or configuration when the server is booted but cannot be turned on or off dynamically (due to the DriverManager interface). - DebugJTAJDBC (scope weblogic.jdbc.transaction) trace transaction debugging.